Hermes (Greek stamp): The first Athens printing (1878)

 After the stock depletion of the Paris printing, a second emission, of the 15 lepta value and in blue, has been printed in Athens in 1878.

 As for the stamps of 1861 and 1876, the printings done in Athens are coarser than the ones of the Paris printing.

 Here also, it exists two types with the same characteristics of those of the Paris printing.

 The Belgium printing (July 1st 1883)

 At the same time as the printing of the values of the 25, lepta, 50 lepta and of the 1 drachme of the small Hermes head (see below), the Greek postal administration asked the "Atelier du timbre" of Malines in Belgium to print the postal stationaries of the values of 5 & 10 lepta in blue, red and grey-green colors.

 Due to the extensive use of the 10 lepta value, double postal stationeries of this value have been also printed.

 The second Athens printings (1890–1900)

 Starting 1890, the Greek postal administration printed in Athens the postal stationeries of the values of 5 & 10 lepta in blue, black and red colors.

 The same plates than the ones of the first Athens printings were used.
 The printings are even coarser than the first Athens printing of 1878.

+On top of the Karamitsos/Hellas Volume V of 2013, one catalog is also referencing the Greek postal stationeries: George Stratoudakis, Greece Postal Stationery, Athens, 1985.